Loy W. Henderson: Near Eastern Affairs

 In 1948, Henderson clashed with domestic groups lobbying for the creation of the state of Israel.
 Secretary of State George C. Marshall and Henderson, speaking for the Department of State, opposed the United Nations resolution dividing Palestine into Jewish and Arab states, as they felt Israel would not be able to defend itself and would ruin Washington's relationships with the Arab world; their view was that the area should remain a trust under the UN.
 On the other side, Presidential advisors such as David Niles and Clark Clifford, along with American Jewish groups and much of the general public, favored the partition of Palestine into the State of Israel and an Arab state.
 Henderson was harshly criticized for his opposition to the creation of Israel.
 His views did not prevail in 1948 and his transfer to the ambassadorship for India was rumored by his supporters to have been the result of political pressure from the pro-Zionist groups.
 In 1954, he was appointed as Assistant Secretary of State for Administration.

+In his Oral Interview with the Truman Library, Henderson was asked about the pressure he and others were under regarding the establishment of Israel.
+Henderson stated:

+"During the years 1945-1948, various of my Jewish friends had tried to warn me that I was making powerful enemies who could make life miserable for me.
+I can recall that a Jewish member of Congress with whom I had friendly relations, had given me a fair warning.
+He had said, 'Loy, I want to tell you that you will be in deep trouble if you continue to adhere to what is believed to be your present attitude with regard to the establishment of the Jewish State.
+Can’t you at least modify your stand and just let affairs take their natural course?
+If you continue to advise our Government against supporting the setting up of a Jewish State, your career can be ruined, and I don't know what else might happen to you.'"

 Henderson returned to the Middle East in 1951 as Ambassador to Iran.
 There he dealt with the newly elected prime minister, Mohammed Mossadegh, on questions associated with Iran's oil reserves previously owned by British interests that Mossadegh had recently nationalized.
 The United States was opposed to the nationalization, and he helped orchestrate the 1953 CIA-assisted coup which removed Mossadegh, a democratically elected leader.
 In 1956, he was named a Career Ambassador.